Rakeshln222/Jarvis-voice-activated-assistant-/README.md

 * Accuracy depends on **Google Speech Recognition API**.
 * API costs apply if GPT usage exceeds free limits.

----

 ## 🌟 Future Enhancements

 * Add **Spotify/YouTube API integration** for unlimited music.
 * Integrate with **smart home devices**.
 * Add **calendar/scheduler** support.
 * Improve **wake word detection** with hotword libraries like **Snowboy** or **Porcupine**.

----

-## 📜 License

-This project is open-source and free to use for educational and personal purposes.